-The story of My Happy Journal
+The story of My Happy Journal.

-I absolutely adore books, and I have written a journal on and off since I was 6.
+I absolutely adore books, and I've written a journal on and off since I was 6.
 My husband jokes that if the digital world were to end or Google crashes, we will be okay.
 In his words, we live in a library of stories, information and memories.
 I love photo albums, memory scrapbooks and anything else that captures the everyday joys of our family life.
 For me, books, journals and diaries are priceless.
 A journal is better than any computer game or app; I do appreciate technology, but, in my opinion, the act of creating a journal embraces our fundamental human desire for storytelling and connection.
 A journal can be a snapshot of the mind and imagination: the silent guardian of daily joys, creative moments and memories.

 If I'm completely honest, it was partly created because I felt I was missing out on so much when at work and was concerned that all the best parts of my children's week were passing me by.
 Besides the fun and creative sections, My Happy Journal embraces mindfulness by encouraging moments of calm and a positive mindset.
 By creating the journal, I feel much more connected with my children.
 I embrace the glitter Ribena berry magical moments, the spontaneous fun and their utter fabulousness.
 It has also helped us have deeper conversations and practice mindfulness.